beacon-biosignals/StableHashTraits.jl/README.md

 ## Why use `stable_hash` instead of `Base.hash`?

 This package can be useful when:
-- you want to be ensure the hash value will not change when you update julia OR
+- you want to be ensure the hash value will not change when you update Julia or start a new session, OR
 - you want to compute a hash for an object that does not have `hash` defined.

+This is useful for content-addressed caching, in which e.g. some function of a value is stored at a location determined by a hash.
+Given the value, one can recompute the hash to determine where to look to see if the function evaluation on that value has already been cached.

-It isn't inteded for secure hashing.
+It isn't intended for secure hashing.

 ## Details